US-1 Trucks: Action accessories

 Recently a 3d printed modification has been made that allows the bulldozer to automatically travel back and start again.

 Logs are often missing but dowelling of a suitable thickness (8mm-diameter adequately substitutes the original 9mm size) can be cut to length and stained in a commercial wood stain, or even tea or coffee, to look much the same as the originals.

 Much confusion has been caused by the Bulldozer accessory base being shown on the box as being 'the other way round to what is supplied'.
 This has been made worse by a pre-production model appearing in catalogues, which was also the wrong way round.
 In practice all the production versions of US-1 Bulldozer accessories were the same way round regardless of whether they were sold separately or in sets.
 An example of a production version is illustrated in the 'List of action accessories and tracks' section.
+Three of the tractor portion of the Bulldozer (without the earth moving blade or drivers) were used as loads on a Tyco Railroad flat car.

 Boulders - There is an identical Boulder Loading Bulldozer which came with some boulders (these are actual small stones not imitations) instead of logs.
 This is much less common than the log-loading version and seems to have been introduced later.
 Today suitable replacement stones can be obtained from hobby stores.
 Tumbled and glazed ones reduce friction and avoid scuffing the surface of the accessory.

 Pipes - The Operating Crane Pipe Loader was another mechanically activated accessory borrowed from Tyco model railroads.
 The drive was the same as the bulldozer but activated a yellow crane with a rigid wire hook in the shape of an 'L' to move in a back and forth, up and down movement.
 As it moved, it scooped up a pipe and deposited it in the rear of the waiting truck which supplied the power.
 It continued in the same movement while the power was applied.
 The pipes were 14mm-diameter wide white plastic tubular moulding, in 10 mm lengths.
 These were held on edge in a narrow sloping trough, molded into the base, presenting their open side ready for the crane to engage.
 As one was taken, the next rolled into place ready for the crane to swing back.
 The crane did not need any manual intervention, other than more pipes being added when they ran out.
 Pipes, like logs and gravel are often missing but 15-mm-diameter plastic water pipe cut into 10 mm lengths makes a perfect substitute.